ga-adi-gelato/Course-Materials/lessons/java-essentials/subclasses-lesson/readme.md

 What we have covered so far are all of the basics you need to build a class and create a subclass using it.

-> Check:  Ask the students to write Cube, another subclass of Shape, and to add a getVolume method

-> Check: How would we instantiate these?
-Could we add them in a list together?

 <a name="guided-practice"></a>
 ## Guided Practice: Subclassing (30 mins)

-> Make a new project

 This is a tricky topic, so let's get some more guided practice.
 Follow along:
 Let's write a __Vehicle__ class with the  `mModel` and `mSpeed` member variable which are assigned on instantiation of the __Vehicle__.
 How might we do that?